print

 When equipment has varying maintenance needs based on criticality, usage, and condition

-Which Way to Go: Corrective or Preventive Maintenance?
+Which Way to Go: Preventive vs Corrective Maintenance?

 Having reviewed the basics of corrective and preventive maintenance, it’s now time to consider the factors that will direct maintenance managers in deciding which approach to apply.